Processing a payment

 - Shopify sends a backend request to the payments app, specifying the amount and currency to be charged.

-- The app responds with a redirect URL for a payment page hosted by the partner's app.
-(200 OK)
+- The app responds with a redirect URL for a payment page hosted by the Partner's app. (

 - Shopify redirects the customer to the redirect URL.

-- The payments app collects the buyer’s payment credentials and processes the payment as described in the backend request.
+- The payments app collects the customer’s payment credentials and processes the payment as described in the backend request.

-- The payments app communicates the payment processing result to Shopify, implementing a retry policy as needed.
+- The payments app sends the result of the payment to Shopify, which is either (resolve, reject, or pend), implementing a retry policy as needed.

-- Shopify replies with the redirect URL.
-(200 OK)
+- Shopify responds with the redirect URL, and sends a

-- The app redirects the customer to Shopify.
-(301 Redirect)
+- The payments app redirects the customer to Shopify, and sends a

 For payment processing, both upstream and downstream requests must be idempotent with the